Full Program

 Nurses Dinner

-The special event for Occupational Health Nurses continues the tradition started at the ASM2018 to show appreciation for the hard work and give an opportunity for fun and connections with your fellow nurses.
+The special event for Occupational Health Nurses provides an opportunity for fun and connection with your fellow nurses.
+The dinner will be at 2KW Bar, King William Street, Adelaide.

 Tuesday 27 October